fmauquie/react-angular/README.md

 var AngularTemplate = require('react-angular').default;
 ```

-### Wrapper Element Manipulation
-The wrapper element is managed by React,
-so any outside change to it will cause React to warn and potentially fail to render.
-See Advanced Usage below for a discussion on wrapper tag management and DOM access to the element.

 ## Advanced Usage

 ### Wrapper element
 By manipulating the wrapper tag (`wrapperTag` and `wrapperAttrs` props),
 you can declare attribute directives directly on the wrapper element (e.g. `data-ng-bind`),
 or even insert an element directive directly as the wrapper tag.

-Be careful when you do this.
-As this element is managed by React, any transformation will result in React
-screaming out.
-So directives that transform their element will result in strange behavior and React warnings.

-This includes:
-- `transclude: 'element'` and `replace: true` directives, like `ngIf` or `ngRepeat`
-- Directives that manipulate the DOM directly, in either `compile` or `link`, like `ngClass`, `ngShow` or `ngHide`

-In many instances it is easier and more secure to just add a class to the wrapper `div` using the `className` prop,
-or to change the wrapper element to a `span` using the `wrapperTag` prop.

 ### API
 By referencing the `AngularTemplate` component,